-This section presents the structure of a DSGE model along the lines of Altig et al. (2005), Adjemian et al. (2008) and Adolfson et al. (2007), but extended to allow for a role for fiscal policy.
-We build on the work by Galí et al. (2007) and Coenen et al. (2008) who develop versions of a New Keynesian model allowing for a fraction of non-Ricardian households, but extend it to capture particular features of the Chilean economy.
+This section presents the structure of a DSGE model along the lines of Altig et al. (2005), Adjemian et al. (2008) and Adolfson et al. (2007), but extended to incorporate a role for fiscal policy.
+We build on the work by Galí et al. (2007) and Coenen et al. (2008) who develop versions of a New Keynesian model allowing for a fraction of non-Ricardian households, but modified in order to capture particular features of the Chilean economy.
 Among the latter we have copper income explaining a non-negligible share of government's income, a fiscal rule that seeks to keep government spending closely linked to structural (permanent) fiscal revenues, and an inflation targeting monetary policy regime.
+A complementary appendix with main model's derivations is available upon request from the authors.